BrunoCestari/JobDataPipeline/README.md

 https://github.com/bccestari/JobDataPipeline/assets/136031922/1b05bb24-b8a0-47bd-ae1f-fd2919516082

-The webscraper is and adaptation of the code provided by the [AiCore channel](https://www.youtube.com/@AiCore).
+The webscraper is an adaptation of the code provided by the [AiCore channel](https://www.youtube.com/@AiCore).
 I would like to express my gratitude to them as well

 **Feature Engineering**